OHDSI/ARTEMIS/README.md

 ## Usage - User Script

-A user script is attached to this repository and showcases how ARTEMIS works.
-The script uses dummy database to create patiens and align them against regimens.
+A user script is included in this repository,`userScript.R`, to demonstrate how ARTEMIS works.
+It uses a dummy database to create patients and align them with treatment regimens.

 ### DatabaseConnector